-Your rationale stressed the similarity of the knowledges and skills applied in your work to that of pilots who are non-exempt from the FLSA, and the physical demands of your field work as being FLSA non-exempt manual work.
-Although FLSA determinations may not be made by position-to-position comparison, we believe that these issues warrant clarification.
-Pilot positions that are engaged in actual aircraft operations as their primary duty are non-exempt.
-Pilot positions, however, that apply aviation knowledges and skills in performing aviation program analytical functions as their primary duty typically are exempt from the FLSA.
-Your rationale regarding the physical demands of your work; i.e., your on-site work entails exacting manual labor, and you are required to meet physical fitness requirements, does not address this FLSA criterion in context.
-Many inherently exempt positions entail substantial physical demands and manual skills, e.g., wildlife biologists, foresters, musicians, artists and physicians.
+Your co-claimants, who provided the bulk of the FLSA rationale for the claim in which you were a member initially, stressed the physical demands of your field work as being FLSA non-exempt manual work.
+The rationale regarding the physical demands of your work; i.e., your on-site work entails exacting manual labor, and you are required to meet physical fitness requirements, does not address this FLSA criterion in context.
+Many inherently exempt positions entail substantial physical demands and manual skills, e.g., wildlife biologist, foresters, musicians, artists and physicians.
 These physical effort requirements, however, are ancillary to and do not change the fundamentally intellectual and/or creative nature of the work at the heart of those occupations.
 Thus, based on the above analysis, these functions reflect the scope of work and application of intellectual acumen which satisfy this criterion.